GeorgeSchiro/GetCert/README.md

 The first time you run "GetCert.exe" it will prompt you to create a "GetCert" folder on your desktop.
 It will copy itself and continue running from there.

 Everything the software needs is written to the "GetCert" folder.
-Nothing is written anywhere else.
+Nothing is written anywhere else (except IIS configuration and your certificates).

 If you like the software, you can leave it on your desktop or you can run "Setup Application Folder.exe" (also in the "GetCert" folder, be sure to run it as administrator).
 If you decide not to keep the software, simply delete the "GetCert" folder from your desktop.